TonySkorik/chronograph/README.md

 Action description lowercasing and punctuation is automatic, so there is no need to lower/upper-case action description message or write full stops in message templates.

+## Default event level

+The default event level for each concrete logger messages can be configured using static specific logger helper class `DefaultChronographEventLevel` property.

+For `Microsoft.Extensions.Logging` this helper class is called `MicrosoftExtensionsLoggerHelper`.
+For `Serilog` this helper class is called `SerilogLoggerHelper`.

+The default event level for all of the concrete loggers is `ChronographLoggerEventLevel.Information`.

 ## Message enrichment

 `Chronograph` enriches all end ('Finished xxx') messages with the following field: